EvernodeXRPL/evernode-sdk/hotpocket/contract-context.md

 ### lclSeqNo and lclHash

 This is the last closed ledger sequence number and the hexadecimal hash.
-During consensus the ledger data is salted with an agreed-upon random value.
+During consensus, the ledger data is salted with an agreed-upon random value.
 Therefore, you could use the lcl hash as a deterministic random seed for your contract.